You can install Apache as a Windows NT service as follows from the command

 If you use the first command without any special parameters except -k

-, the service will be called Apache2
+install, the service will be called Apache2 and the

-configuration will be assumed to be conf\httpd.conf
+configuration will be assumed to be conf\httpd.conf.

 Removing an Apache service is easy.
 Just use: